HackEurope: Agency, aura farming and the great divide

 Agency and aura farming

-Non-technical people are shipping thousands lines of code without reading them, as you don’t have to anymore.
-Local agents will catch your bugs, prompt back in Claude Code and fix it in a new loop.
+Non-technical people are shipping thousands of lines of code without reading them, as you don’t have to anymore.
+Agents catch your bugs, prompt back in Claude Code and fix it in a new loop.

 Speed used to be the advantage, but now everyone is fast - or at least fast enough that it stops being interesting.
 So execution in the traditional sense starts to flatten.
 The gap between having an idea and having something live is collapsing, and it is collapsing for a lot of people at the same time.

-Agency is becoming the scarce resource.
+Agency is now the thing that moves the needle.
 For a long time, agency was basically execution.
 The person who actually got things done.
-That was already rare, but at least it was clear.
+That was already rare.

-There is still execution, but there is something on top of it - and at a Hackathon it is very clear it is going on.
+There is still execution, but there is something on top of it - and at a Hackathon it is very clear it is happening.

-In Sthlm there was a few people that everyone talked about.
-And boy I tell you, they know it.
-They lean into it, double down and maxes out on everything that signals that.
+In Sthlm, there were a few people whom everyone talked about.
+And boy I tell you, these people knew that.
+They lean into it, double down and max out on everything that signals that.
 Brainrot-chronically-online-gen-alpha-types have decided to call it aura farming.

-It sounds stupid to use a tik-tok pheonomen, but I do think it works.
-You build a sense that something is already happening and others should probably pay attention.
-Something is cooking.
+It sounds stupid to borrow a TikTok term, but it works.
+You manufacture the feeling that something is already happening and people should probably pay attention.

 The great divide